Mylke Coffee Company continues to grow at 5-year mark

 “The business expanded during COVID,” he said.
 “The big benefit I had was most of my coffee shops had drive-thrus during the shutdown.
 So, their business expanded too. … I didn’t know what to expect, but it gave me the opportunity … to figure out the recipe for our ready to drink cold brews.”

-The small business has now expanded into a number of places in McLean County and throughout the commonwealth in places like Bowling Green, Greenville, Hartford, Hopkinsville, Louisville, Owensboro and Princeton and states like Georgia, Indiana and Tennessee.
+The small business has now expanded into a number of places in McLean County and throughout the commonwealth, including Bowling Green, Greenville, Hartford, Hopkinsville, Louisville, Owensboro and Princeton, and into Georgia, Indiana and Tennessee.

 Case has graduated into a second space on East Second Street in Owensboro to accommodate a 30K, or a 66-pound, coffee roaster compared to the 2K, five-pound, unit in Island.

-“The difference is I can do like 100 pounds a day on the one in (Island) while the (one in Owensboro) can do 2,000 pounds a day.”
+“The difference is I can do like 100 pounds a day on the one in (Island) while the (one in Owensboro) can do 2,000 pounds a day,” he said.

-“Shane Case had a vision for his home in Western Kentucky.
+“Shane Case had a vision for his home in western Kentucky.
 Seeing that there was no source of freshly-roasted coffee beans anywhere near his region of the state, he decided to fulfill this need and thus in 2017, Mylke opened its doors,” Paul said on the Congressional Record.
-“Shane’s innovative vision led Mylke to become the first and only craft commercial coffee-roaster located within one hundred miles of his hometown, and their popularity has continued to grow since its founding.”
+“Shane’s innovative vision led Mylke to become the first and only craft commercial coffee-roaster located within 100 miles of his hometown, and their popularity has continued to grow since its founding.”

 For Case, it was a humbling experience.